 Although the exact reason for cataracts developing is not known, it is thought that the following factors might increase the risk of cataracts:

 You’ll need to take it easy for the first few days.
-After that you can start getting back to normal and return to work, though you will have to avoid strenuous activities for a few weeks after surgery.
+After that you can start getting back to normal and return to work, though you need to avoid strenuous activities for a few weeks after surgery.

-You will not be able to drive until your doctor says it is safe, and you will not be able to wear eye make-up for around four weeks.
-You will also need to speak to your doctor if you are planning on travelling on an aeroplane.
+You will not be able to drive until your Consultant says it is safe post cataract surgery, and you will not be able to wear eye make-up for around four weeks.
+You will also need to speak to your Consultant if you are planning on travelling on an aeroplane.